The United States is far from the healthiest nation in the world.

 Heart disease remains the number one cause of death in the United States.
-It contributes to one in four deaths and kills about 610,000 Americans every year, according to the U.S. Centers for Disease Control and Prevention (CDC).
+It contributes to one in four deaths and kills about 610,000 Americans every year, according to the

 The American Heart Association’s Strategic Impact Goal Through 2020 and Beyond focuses on four key ways to reduce heart disease in America: not smoking, reducing body mass index (BMI), getting adequate exercise, and eating a balanced diet.